|Elliott Sound Products||Distortion & Feedback|

 For those in Australia, be aware that the above analogy cannot be used because our water reserves are too small to allow the luxury of playing with water.
 We will just have to imagine that it works .

-So, having established that the output signal is not re-amplified over and over again instantly removes one of the criticisms of negative feedback - that it creates frequencies that didn't exist before feedback was added.
-Since there is no re-amplification of the signal, there can be no new frequencies created, other than the distortion of the waveform caused by device non-linearity.
+So, having established that the output signal is not re-amplified over and over again instantly removes one of the criticisms of negative feedback - that it creates frequencies that didn't exist before feedback was added (at least for high gain circuits with global feedback).
+Since there is no re-amplification of the signal, there will normally be no new frequencies created, other than the distortion of the waveform caused by device non-linearity.
 Figure 6 shows a simulation circuit, using a diode to create distortion [ 3 ].
-Note that the voltage across the diode is dramatically reduced - it's less than 5mV RMS, and the VCVS with a gain of 300 is used only to restore the level.
+Note that the voltage across the diode is dramatically reduced - it's less than 5mV RMS because the diode is conducting, and the VCVS with a gain of 300 is used only to restore the level.
 The distorted signal is enclosed within the feedback loop (Feedback) of a pair of VCVS (voltage controlled voltage sources - 'perfect' amplifiers in the world of the simulator).
 A second circuit (Open Loop) applies the same distortion, but simply amplifies the distorted signal to obtain the same RMS voltage.
 C1 and C2 provide DC blocking to remove the diode's forward voltage.

 Figure 6 - Distortion Analysis Circuits